United Way Programs

 Dolly Parton Imagination Library

 Dolly Parton Imagination Library sends out age-appropriate books on a monthly basis to registered children until they reach the age of 5.
-Currently we have capped the number of children we are able to serve.
-If you would like to have your child added to our waitlist please contact our office.

 The Food Drop

 Each month United Way hosts a free food distribution event in both Douglas and Pope Counties.
 Anyone who eats and lives in the coordinating county is able to attend and utilize this program.

 Plant an Extra Row